 I am senior lecturer in law at John Moores University.
 I currently teach Criminal Law at level 4, and Sex Crime and Society at level 6.
 I am also module leader for two level 6 modules, Gender, Sexuality and the Law and Sex, Crime and Society and family law at level 6.
 I teach crime on the LLM QL.
 I particularly enjoy the topics of domestic homicide, hate crime, and consent.

 I completed my PhD in August 2015 at Northumbria University, receiving the highest award (outcome a).
 My interests are based mostly around defences to murder, in particular loss on control and provocation both in domestic law and other jurisdictions.
 My thesis was titled "The place of loss of self control in modern homicide law: a comparative study of avenues, reasons and rationales for change".

 I wrote a piece for the charity Justice for Women, now published on their website, and hope to speak at one of their engagements in the next year or so.
 I attended a Criminal Law Review conference at Rutgers University in Newark in April 2017.
-I am hoping to present a paper at an international criminal law and justice conference in Toronto June 2018
+I am hoping to present a paper at an international criminal law conference soon.

 2015, Northumbria University, England, PhD